Bitcoin (BTC) Price Prediction For 2023: BTC/USD recovery after months of crypto meltdown

 Price: $120,000 – $150,000

 Price drivers: Crypto crackdown, Crypto adoption, Bitcoin economic calendar, Safe haven status, Global economy

 Price: $200,000 – $300,000

-There wasn’t much hype when Bitcoin came out about a decade ago, but now the crypto market is taking the world by storm, as cryptocurrencies are being adopted pretty well into normal life pretty well.
+Bitcoin came out quietly a decade ago, when it was introduced, but now the crypto market is taking the world by storm, as cryptocurrencies are being adopted into normal life pretty well.
 Bitcoin is starting to be acknowledged as a national currency in some countries, with El Salvador being the first state to adopt it in September 2021.
 Other countries in Latin America, such as Panama, Venezuela, Paraguay, etc., are also considering adopting Bitcoin as legal tender.
-BTC has been making decent gains as a result, climbing above $60,000 and now heading for the all-time high at $65,000.
-The sentiment has turned positive and Bitcoin is leading the market once again.
+BTC has been making decent upward progress as a result, climbing above the all-time high of $65,000 in October 2021.
+So, the sentiment has turned positive, and Bitcoin is leading the market once again.